knkrn5/Programming-Concepts/js/oopsinjs.md

  return  "email" User.email // static method can access the static variable using the class name }

-getPassword() {
+// We need to create getter and setter methods for private fields (variables) in order to access and modify their values from outside the class(using instance) getPassword() {
  return this.#password;
 }